Baptism, Confirmation, Weddings, and Funerals

 Confirmation is defined as a "mature public affirmation" of faith.
 (Book of Common Prayer, p.
 412.)
 For those baptized as infants or young children, it serves to confirm the vows that were made at the baptism.
 For adults growing in their faith journey, confirmation recognizes a maturing faith.
 Emmanuel provides youth and adults who wish to be confirmed in the Episcopal Church class instruction for the preparation for this sacrament.
 The bishop alone administers this sacrament.
 For more information, please contact the Toni.

-Parisioners and nonparishioners may get married at Emmanuel.
-The clergy are willing to counsel with those who are not members of the parish.
+Parishioners and nonparishioners may get married at Emmanuel.
+In addition to parishioners, the clergy are willing to prepare for marriage those who are not members of the parish if the nonparishioner couple has a desire to become a part of the life of our parish community.
 Please contact the Church for more information.

 Funeral and Memorial Services:

 Clergy help parishioners who wish to discuss arrangements for their own services or services for their loved ones.
 It is best to make arrangements for a funeral or a memorial service with a member of the Clergy as early as possible or as soon as the death occurs.
 Contact Chuck for further information.